dbosk/introtools/pages/index.md

 ## The missing semester

-This course covers part of the ["Missing Semester"][missing-semester].
+This course covers part of ["the Missing Semester"][missing-semester].

 [missing-semester]: https://missing.csail.mit.edu/